Rishabh0896/Rishabh0896/README.md

 🔧 Skilled in developing robust software solutions for engineering applications

-💻 Proficient in Java, C, Python and C++
+💻 Proficient in Java, Python, C and C++

 📚 Continuously learning and exploring new technologies to expand my programming knowledge